Monday: Figure drawing from a model for first the part of the project.

 Look at the swatch examples gathered by former students in student references.

-TO BRING: 1.
-Bring your sketchbook; all drawing materials are listed (Bristol board paper, drawing medium, etc.) on the top of the assignment sheet. (print and bring) Study the examples and instructions on the assignment sheet to be prepared for class.
+Your sketchbook; all drawing materials are listed (Bristol board paper, drawing medium, sharpies, etc.) on the top of the assignment sheets.
+Please study the examples and instructions on the assignment sheet to be prepared for class.